 df command will display the disk space available for all currently mounted file systems.

 If you specify a file with the

-df command, then it will return the free space for the mount that contains the file.
+df command, it will return the free space for the mount containing the file.

 You can also use the